-Organisations form networks across the cultural and creative sector to support and sustain the development of artists and arts workers across all levels of practice.
-Australian artists and arts practice are both showcased within and supported by strong cultural infrastructure.
+Many organisations across the cultural and creative sector support the development of artists and arts workers.
+Strong cultural infrastructure showcases artists and arts practice across Australia.

-Small to medium organisations include supporting industries and venues, including live music venues and independent cinemas and bookstores, that bring to life artistic vision and present a diverse range of work to audiences which may not be commercially viable for larger entities.
+Small to medium organisations, for example, live music venues and independent cinemas and bookstores, bring to life artistic vision and present a diverse range of work to audiences.